adityaagre/Competitive-Programming-Leetcoode-Codechef/README.md

 8. Iterating over dictionary in Python
 9. Python – Store Function as dictionary value
 10. Flippling bits.
-11. Number of factors of a number.
+11. Odd or Even Number of factors of a number.

 ## 1. Sorting a nested vector based on one of its terms. ##
 Vector : [[5,7], [1,3], [8,9]]